natethegreat1989/100-days-of-code/log.md

 **Thoughts**
 good idea to sit down and write out TODO list and study the docs the night before - that way can crush out commits the next day.

+### Day 93: Jan 16 Thursday

+**Today's Progress**:
+getting links, static, and media files served.

+**Thoughts**
+few more web development tasks to work on tomorrow to make things look nice, need to get ready for deployment.